 This full-time training program of 1,800 hours is delivered as follows:

-- 10 hours self-directed learning activities per week during term time
+– 10 hours self-directed learning activities per week each term

 – 18 weeks in term breaks.